 To identify our economic impact, in autumn 2020 we conducted a research exercise based on the New Economics Foundation’s LM3 tool, tracing what happens to money spent by customers in our Govanhill shop.
 You can find the full results here.

 To assess one significant aspect of our environmental impact, we mapped the CO2(e) outputs from our vegbox delivery scheme across the year, gathering information about the driver-owned vehicles being used, and mapping changes as we introduced electric vans in summer 2020.
 This showed that during a period of massive demand with a 70% increase in monthly deliveries (comparing 2019 – 2020) we also reduced our CO2(e) emissions per delivery by 69%.
 These results are included in our 2020 Impact Report.
+In June 2021 we published our Carbon Baseline, in the first step towards our plan for carbon negative status by March 2023, which you can read more about here.

 The project launched shortly before the first Covid-19 lockdown and was also able to gather information from customers about the impact on their lives, in particular their shopping, cooking and consumption behaviours.
 We produced this information sheet summarising the results.